Cillín Perera

-Cillín Johann Perera is an Australian photographer, entrepreneur and art collector who is best known for his "HomelessCEO" project.
+Cillín Johann Perera is an Australian technologist, photographer and patron of the arts who is known for his "HomelessCEO" project.
 Between 2013 and 2017, Perera documented his travels by uploading a photo of every flight and each day on Instagram.
-The project encompassed more than 1000 images from dozens of countries and hundreds of flights and has been the subject of a touring exhibition.
+The project encompassed more than 1000 images from dozens of countries and hundreds of flights and was the subject of a touring exhibition.

-Perera is the chief executive officer (CEO) of companies in Europe, the Middle East and Asia, including Language Direct, an online language teaching company, and Avilinga, a company offering translation for the aviation industry.
-He is a collector and patron of Australian Aboriginal art and is the founder of Australians for Overseas Representation.
+Perera is currently the chief executive officer (CEO) of Avilinga, founder of nthspace and a Fellow at the NYU Marron Institute.
+He is a collector and patron of Australian Aboriginal art.

 Early life

 Perera was born in London to an Irish mother and a Sri Lankan father, and grew up in Melbourne, Australia.
-In 1994 he won the Young Achievement Australia "Young Victorian Business Person of the Year" award.

 In 1995, he went to the United States to study visual arts and cinema under scholarship at Harvard University.
 As a freshman, he started a non-profit company and a late-night show, Wide Awake with Cillin Perera.
 In 1997, Perera was assistant director of Joshua Oppenheimer's The Entire History of the Louisiana Purchase, an experimental documentary that won several festival awards.

-After college Perera became self-employed, founding Language Direct, an online language teaching company, at the age of 27.

-Homeless CEO
+Photography

 In July 2013, Perera started the "HomelessCEO" project, as a way to express the nomadic lifestyle of the modern CEO.
 Not spending more than four or five days in any one place, Perera took 168 flights and traveled more than 200,000 miles in 2014.

-As of February 2016, Perera has published more than 1000 images from dozens of countries and hundreds of flights.

 Technique

-HomelessCEO is shot entirely on Apple iPod and iPhone.
+HomelessCEO was shot entirely on Apple iPod and iPhone.
 Perera's style puts a strong emphasis on composition and perspective, partly as a result of equipment limitations.
 For flights, Perera frequently shoots the view from the passenger window; the project contains possibly the world's largest collection of "airplane porthole" shots.
 Perera's other photographs show "haunting images of architecture, landscapes and urban settings mostly devoid of the human form."
 He very rarely features people in his photos unless they contribute to the composition of the shot.